eshaz/eshaz.github.io/_posts/2022-01-17-bootable-nvme-raid-for-linux-and-windows.markdown

 ### **DISCLAIMER**

 **In this guide you will be directly writing to your NVMe storage on the block level.
 There won't be any "are you sure messages" or "undo" buttons.
-If you mistakenly type in the wrong thing, you will permanently loose data.**
+If you mistakenly type in the wrong thing, you will permanently lose data.**

-<span style="color:red">***MAKE BACKUPS OF ANY DATA YOU DON'T WANT TO LOOSE!***</span>
+<span style="color:red">***MAKE BACKUPS OF ANY DATA YOU DON'T WANT TO LOSE!***</span>

 ## Prerequisites